syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataForm/Getting-Started.md

 ![Setting column count to data form in Xamarin.iOS DataForm](SfDataForm_images/DataFormGrid.png)

-## Loading SfDataForm with customized height and width
+## Loading DataForm with customized height and width

-SfDataForm can be loaded with specific height and width by specifying the height and width of the `SfDataForm.Frame` property.
+DataForm can be loaded with specific height and width by specifying the height and width of the `SfDataForm.Frame` property.

-To load SfDataForm with specific height and width, follow the code example
+To load DataForm with specific height and width, follow the code example.

 {% tabs %}
 {% highlight c# %}